How to organise a trip to discover southern Italy

 How to get to Southern Italy by plane

-Here we will only discuss air links to southern Italy.
-It is of course possible to get there by car, by train or by bus, but these options are always more time-consuming and expensive.
+Here, we'll just look at air travel to southern Italy.
+It is of course possible to get there by car, train or bus, but these options are always more time-consuming and more expensive.

 Which destination airport to choose